 It is also true that neither the parliamentary and extra-parliamentary left have managed to articulate a coherent and effective alternative to the far-right’s ‘national identity’ politics, its reactionary anti-Europeanism and its simplistic pseudo-explanations that blame immigrants for Europe’s economic ills.

 Hutton’s solution is for the left to embrace a ‘good capitalism that will drive growth, employment and living standards by a redoubled commitment to innovation and investment’ in order to convince Europeans that globalisation is not dangerous or threatening.

 But the European social-democratic left has largely acquiesced in the face of the ‘bad capitalism’ of the last two decades that Hutton would like to see replaced, and has at times actively supported a neoliberal economic agenda that has effectively left large sections of the European working-class without a political voice and open to the reconstructed far-right and their newer populist variants.

 Hutton then goes on to argue that

-In doing so we might begin the construction of a new kind of politics that goes beyond the xenophobia and reactionary nationalism of the right and the ‘muscular liberalism’ that too often panders to its worst assumptions in the name of trying to defeat it.
+In doing so we might begin the construction of a new kind of politics that goes beyond the xenophobia and reactionary nationalism of the right, and also rejects the ‘muscular liberalism’ that too often panders to the worst assumptions of the far-right in the name of trying to defeat it.